Reports: Marlins 3B Prado to have knee surgery

 Prado was placed on the 10-day disabled list on July 18 with a right knee sprain.

-This season, Prado is batting .250 with two home runs and 12 RBI in 37 games.
+This season, Prado is batting .250 with two home runs and 12 RBIs in 37 games.
 Prado is a career .291 hitter and signed a three-year, $40 million contract extension with Miami in the offseason.

 Prado also spent time on the disabled list this season with a right hamstring injury that he sustained during the World Baseball Classic.